 Oxbow Brewing Co. in Newcastle is excited to release Bobasa, its latest barrel-aged bottle.
 After 36 months in production, this blend of barrel-aged smoked ales is now available at both of Oxbow’s tasting rooms — at the farmhouse brewery in Newcastle and at Oxbow Blending & Bottling in Portland.

 The Camden National Corp.
 Board of Directors elected Lawrence “Larry” J. Sterrs to succeed Karen Stanley as chair of the company and Camden National Bank effective Sept.
 17. Stanley, who joined the Camden National Corp.
 Board of Directors in 2008 and became chair in 2010, retired from the board on Sept.
 17. John Holmes, who has served on the board since 1988, retired on Sept.
 15 after 29 devoted years.

-Tony C. McKim, president and CEO of First National Bank and its parent company, The First Bancorp, recently announced several staff promotions.
-“I am pleased to recognize the hard work and dedication from our staff,” said McKim.
+Tony C. McKim, president and chief executive officer of First National Bank and its parent company, The First Bancorp, has announced the appointment of Jessica Day as branch manager at First National Bank in Damariscotta.